 AND PERMIT APPLICATION FORM PDFs FOR SUCH BOOKINGS ARE ATTACHED TO THIS LINK ...

-WITH THE WET SEASON APPROACHING AND AFTER SOME SIGNIFICANT RAIN ALREADY IN THE ADELAIDE RIVER REGION WE WILL NOT AT THIS STAGE BE ACCEPTING BOOKINGS PAST MID NOVEMBER FOR ACCESS TO THE LITCHFIELD HUNTING AREAS.
-WE WILL MONITOR THE SITUATION AND ADVISE FURTHER DEPENDING ON PREVAILING AND FORECAST WEATHER.
+WITH THE WET SEASON HERE AND AFTER SOME SIGNIFICANT RAIN ALREADY IN THE ADELAIDE RIVER REGION WE CEASED ACCEPTING FURTHER BOOKINGS FOR THE (2017) YEAR FOR ACCESS TO THE LITCHFIELD HUNTING AREAS.
+WE WILL MONITOR THE SITUATION AND ADVISE FURTHER ON 2018 AVAILABILITY DEPENDING ON PREVAILING AND FORECAST WEATHER.

 A recent enquiry was received in relation to apparent "Cleanskin" cattle in designated hunting areas.
 While these animals may be taken it is the hunter's responsibility to ensure they are, in fact, cleanskins BEFORE taking a shot !!
 Animals may only be taken within the Hunting Area (Nth, Cent,or Sth) as designated in the permit.